Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 Running this code gives us:

-* Classification Accuracy = **0.935** meaning we correctly predicted the class of 93.5% of test set observations
+* Classification Accuracy = **0.935** meaning I correctly predicted the class of 93.5% of test set observations
-* Precision = **0.887** meaning that for our *predicted* delivery club signups, we were correct 88.7% of the time
+* Precision = **0.887** meaning that for my *predicted* delivery club signups, I was correct 88.7% of the time
-* Recall = **0.904** meaning that of all *actual* delivery club signups, we predicted correctly 90.4% of the time
+* Recall = **0.904** meaning that of all *actual* delivery club signups, I predicted correctly 90.4% of the time
 * F1-Score = **0.895**

-These are all higher than what we saw when applying Logistic Regression, and marginally higher than what we got from our Decision Tree.
-If we are after out-and-out accuracy then this would be the best model to choose.
-If we were happier with a simpler, easier explain model, that had almost the same performance - then we may choose the Decision Tree instead!
+These were all higher than what I saw when applying Logistic Regression, and marginally higher than what I got from my Decision Tree.
+If I was after out-and-out accuracy then this would be the best model to choose.
+If I was happier with a simpler, easier explain model, that had almost the same performance - then I maight choose the Decision Tree instead!

 <br>
 ### Feature Importance <a name="rf-model-feature-importance"></a>